birkin/concurrency_template_code/README.md

     √ store the httpbin url to the results-dict as a json-string.
     √ revise hashmap to hold another hashmap.
     - redo update urls now that we have a hashmap of hashmaps.
+        - I've build the new url, next to figure out how to update the hashmap.